-The proposed amenity building is a single story, symmetrical structure with a brick base, board and batton siding and hipped roofs.
-Brick is to be oversized southport with buff mortar.
-In discussing colors with the applicant, the board and batton is to be Iron Gray.
-Columns are to be cedar and the shutters appear to match.
-Trim may be Cobblestone.
+The brick base is to be oversized southport with buff mortar.
+The board and batten siding is to be Iron Gray; gutters and downspouts are to match.
+Columns brackets are to be cedar and the shutters will be a special walnut, which will closely match the shutters.
+Trim is to be Cobblestone; window mullions and trim are to match.
 The roof is described as "weathered wood" asphalt shingle.
 Centered on the building is a cupola with black metal roofing; color of cupola is white.